open-mmlab/mmagic/docs/en/3_model_zoo.md

 # OVERVIEW

-- Number of checkpoints: 170
+- Number of checkpoints: 149

 - Number of configs: 133

-- Number of papers: 42
+- Number of algorithms: 44

-  - ALGORITHM: 42

 # Inpainting Models